HB 002 - Backbone curve of a clamped-clamped beam

 In the Simulations

-section, plot the results.
+section, add a plot to see results.